Pushforfame/devart-template/project_posts/2014-03-25-Pushforfame-Fifth-Post.md

 ![Example Image](http://feng-yuting.com/wp-content/uploads/2014/03/Installation.jpg "Example Image")

 We want to use installation as final out put.
-Here is the sinerio.
+Here is the scenario.

 ###Step01.

-We set up a installation exectly same as the one on street in an empty gallery.
-This installation  will have function to print out pictures.
+We plan to set up exactly same installation of Push for Fame in an empty gallery.
+This installation  will have an additional function to print out pictures.

 ###Step02.

-People come to gallery and press the button.
-Machine will find a mach picture base on algorithm.
-The match picture will decide by time and how similar people look like.
+General public can come to the gallery and press the button.
+Located machine will find a matched picture based on face detecting algorithm.
+The matched picture will be selected by how similar people look like and by the time picture was taken.

 ###Step03.

-We will give people marker, and they can name the picture or write desctiption.
+We will give people markers, so that they can name the printed/selected picture or write desctiption.

 ###Step 04.

-They can post the picture whereever they want.
+People can curate the gallery by posting them wherever they want.

-####This exhibition will change based on time and people who come.
-The audience are the floating curators.
+####This exhibition will always vary based on time and people who come.
+Our goal is to let the audience be floating curators.